Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Theoretical Analysis

 \section{Theoretical Analysis}

-Here we extend the definitions of \cref{sec:problem} to account for bounded resources such as runtime and language model calls, to prove generalization bounds, and to present an equivalent definition in terms of maximization.
+Here we extend the definitions of \cref{sec:problem} to account for bounded resources such as runtime and LM calls, to prove generalization bounds, and to present an equivalent definition in terms of maximization.